Leecns/outline-bridge-server/README.md

 ### Docker Images

-By default, this repository uses the GitHub registry.
+By default, this repository uses the GitHub Docker registry.
-You can modify the Docker-compose file to use Docker Hub.
+You can modify the Docker-compose file to use Docker Hub instead.

 * GitHub:
     * Image: ```ghcr.io/getimages/v2fly-core:v4.45.2```